Arcadia-Science/2023-tsar-noveltree/README.md

 # 2023-tsar-noveltree
-The following repository contains the supplementary code and an example walkthrough of how results of the analysis were summarized for our pub describing NovelTree [DOI HERE].
+The following repository contains the supplementary code and an example walkthrough of how results of the analysis were summarized for [our pub describing NovelTree](https://doi.org/10.57844/arcadia-z08x-v798).

 ## Contents
 ### 1) `run-configuration/`